What an Elevation Profile Is

 OkMap allows you to display detailed elevation profiles, calculate elevation gains and analyze climbs and descents along GPX tracks.

-The software also allows you to correct elevations using DEM, compare different routes and obtain complete elevation statistics.
+The software also allows you to correct elevations using DEMs, compare different routes and obtain complete elevation statistics.
+The required SRTM data can be downloaded automatically, while locally available GeoTIFF and ASCII Grid files are automatically detected when the program starts.